kestra-io/docs/content/blogs/2024-04-05-getting-started-with-kestra.md

 ![python_search](/blogs/2024-04-05-getting-started-with-kestra/python_search.png)

 Now you’re probably wondering, how do I get my Python file into Kestra?
 We can use the Editor in the left side menu to create this file on the platform and save it in a new folder called `scripts` as `api_example.py`.
-On top of this, we can add the property `namespacesFiles` in our flow and set that as enabled to allow our flow to see other files!
+On top of this, we can add the property `namespacesFiles` in our flow and set that as enabled to allow our flow to see other files.

 ![editor](/blogs/2024-04-05-getting-started-with-kestra/editor.png)